datalab-org/datalab/pydatalab/docs/INSTALL.md

 Various other development scripts are available through `yarn`:

-- `yarn lint`: Lint the javascript code using `eslint`, identifying issues and automatically fixing many.
+- `yarn lint`: Lint the JavaScript code using `eslint`, identifying issues and automatically fixing many.
 This linting process also runs automatically every time the development server reloads.
 - `yarn test:unit`: run the unit/component tests using `jest`.
 These test individual functions or components.
 - `yarn test:e2e`: run end-to-end tests using `cypress`.
 This will build and serve the app, and launch an instance of Chrome where the tests can be interactively viewed.
-The tests can also be run without the gui using ```yarn test:e2e --headless```.
+The tests can also be run without the GUI using ```yarn test:e2e --headless```.
 Note: currently, the tests make requests to the server running on `localhost:5001`.
-- `yarn build`: Compile an optimized, minimized, version of the app for production.
+- `yarn build`: Compile an optimised, minimised, version of the app for production.

 ## Development notes